qiuosier/pytorch_examples/distributed/minGPT-ddp/README.md

 # minGPT-DDP

-Code accompanying the tutorial at https://pytorch.org/tutorials/intermediate/ddp_minGPT.html for training a GPT-like model with Distributed Data Parallel (DDP) and [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) in PyTorch.
+Code accompanying the tutorial at https://pytorch.org/tutorials/intermediate/ddp_minGPT.html for training a GPT-like model with Distributed Data Parallel (DDP) in PyTorch.

-The code is updated based the [PyTorch Examples](https://github.com/pytorch/examples/tree/main/distributed/minGPT-ddp) to add FSDP support.
+The code is updated based on the [PyTorch examples](https://github.com/pytorch/examples/tree/main/distributed/minGPT-ddp) to add [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) support.
-Compare with main to see the code changes: https://github.com/qiuosier/pytorch_examples/compare/main...qiuosier:pytorch_examples:minGPT
+Compare with main to see the code changes: https://github.com/qiuosier/pytorch_examples/compare/main..qiuosier:pytorch_examples:minGPT

 Files marked with an asterisk (*) are adapted from the minGPT repo (https://github.com/karpathy/minGPT).
 Files marked with an hashtag(#) are newly added in addition to the file from [PyTorch Examples](https://github.com/pytorch/examples/tree/main/distributed/minGPT-ddp)